Westminster Law School: BPTC Association

-The purpose of the BPTC Association is to provide parties and social activities for those students at Westminster Law School reading for the Bar.
+The purpose of the BPTC Association is to provide parties and social activities for those students at Westminster Law School planning to qualify for the Bar.
 The School provides the BPTC Association with funds for the purpose of undertaking this task.
 All BPTC students are automatically members of the BPTC Association.
 The Committee Officers are the President, Vice President, Social Secretary and Treasurer, all of which are elected by the BPTC students.

 Student activities

 Westminster Law Society is a student led society at the University of Westminster that caters for social and professional events aimed at both Law and non-Law students.
 It is one of the largest societies at the university.

 The current Head of Westminster Law School is Professor Luke Mason.
 In 2016, Professor Lisa Webley, who teaches Empirical Legal Studies, was awarded the Law Teacher of the Year award.
 Professor Andreas Philippopoulos-Mihalopoulos and Professor Luke Mason of Westminster Law School have also previously won this award.